futel/dialplan-functions/README-test.md

 If testplan has changed since last release branch, update google sheet testplan, keeping dates of nonupdated completed tests.

-Test stage against google sheet testplan.
+Using a SIP client, test stage against google sheet testplan.
 Emphasize tests which are important or have not been run for a while.

 # Smoke test dev or stage deployment